kennylevinsen/seatd/README.md

 # seatd and libseat

 A minimal seat management daemon, and a universal seat management library.

-Alpha.
+Currently supports Linux and FreeBSD.
+Alpha

 ## What is seat management?